ryanntannn/dicerealm/core/lib/src/main/java/com/dicerealm/core/combat/README.md

     - `int damageRoll`: The value of the damage roll.
     - `String hitLog`: A log message describing the result of the hit calculation.
     - `String damageLog`: A log message describing the result of the damage calculation.
+    - `String potionLog`: A log message describing the result of the potion usage
     - `Dice damageDice`: The dice used for calculating damage.
     - `Weapon weapon`: The weapon used in the attack (if applicable).
     - `Skill skill`: The skill used in the attack (if applicable).
+    - `Scroll scroll`: The scroll used in the attack (if applicable).
+    - `Potion potion`: The potion used in the turn (if applicable).

 - **Key Methods**:
     - **Constructors**:
         - `CombatResult()`: Default constructor that initializes an empty `CombatResult` object.
         - `CombatResult(Entity attacker, Entity target, Weapon weapon)`: Initializes a `CombatResult` object for a weapon-based attack.
         - `CombatResult(Entity attacker, Entity target, Skill skill)`: Initializes a `CombatResult` object for a skill-based attack.
+        - `CombatResult(Entity attacker, Entity target, Potion potion)`: Initializes a `CombatResult` object for usage of a Potion.
+        - `CombatResult(Entity attacker, Entity target, Scroll scroll)`: Initializes a `CombatResult` object for a scroll-based attack.

     - **Data Population**:
         - `fromHitResult(HitResult hitResult)`: Populates the `CombatResult` object with data from a `HitResult` object, including attack result, attack roll, attack bonus, and hit log.